Aliases for PTGDR Gene

-PTGDR (Prostaglandin D2 Receptor (DP)) is a Protein Coding gene.
-Diseases associated with PTGDR include asthma 1 and asthma.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include prostaglandin J receptor activity and prostaglandin D receptor activity.
-An important paralog of this gene is TBXA2R.
+PTGDR (Prostaglandin D2 Receptor) is a Protein Coding gene.
+Diseases associated with PTGDR include Asthma-Related Traits 1 and Asthma.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and prostaglandin D receptor activity.
+An important paralog of this gene is PTGER2.

 UniProtKB/Swiss-Prot Summary for PTGDR Gene

 Receptor for prostaglandin D2 (PGD2).
 The activity of this receptor is mainly mediated by G(s) proteins that stimulate adenylate cyclase, resulting in an elevation of intracellular cAMP.
 A mobilization of calcium is also observed, but without formation of inositol 1,4,5-trisphosphate (By similarity).
 Involved in PLA2G3-dependent maturation of mast cells.
 PLA2G3 is secreted by immature mast cells and acts on nearby fibroblasts upstream to PTDGS to synthesize PGD2, which in turn promotes mast cell maturation and degranulation via PTGDR (By similarity).

 Prostanoid receptors are activated by the endogenous ligands prostaglandin (PG) D2, PGE2, PGF2alpha, PGH2, prostacyclin (PGI2) and thromboxane A2.
 Cyclooxygenase (COX) converts arachidonic acid to PGH2, from which the other prostaglandins are synthesized.